ElsevierSoftwareX/SOFTX-D-20-00075/README.md

 3. Compiling photometric data from the online and local databases

 Use the `queryDB.py` script to retrieve photometry from the online and local databses.
-For example, running `queryDB.py --obj=HD_283571 --rad=10s` will search for photometry for young stellar object HD 283571.
-A cone search radius of 10 arcseconds will be used when querying the online database.
+For example, running

+`queryDB.py --obj=HD_283571 --rad=10s`

+will search for photometry for young stellar object HD 283571.
+A cone search radius of 10 arcseconds around the object's RA and Dec (retrieved from SIMBAD) will be used when querying the online catalogs.
+The object name, together with all aliases (retrieved from SIMBAD), will be used when querying the local database.

 Additional optional arguments for `queryDB.py`:
 *  `--getSpect`: set to 'True' to additionally retrieve fully processed, flux-calibrated infrared spectra from ISO/SWS and Spitzer